How can I help my child think critically about the social media influencers they follow?

 Expert Website

-How can I ensure that my child is critical about what they see online and is positively influenced by influencers they follow?
+How can I help my child think critically about the YouTube influencers they follow?

-• Make sure that you set the rules for watching videos and that your child is in agreement
+• Set the rules for watching videos and that your child (and family) agree with

-• For younger children create playlists and don’t forget to watch the video in its entirety before adding it to your playlist
+• Create playlists with approved content (don’t forget to watch the whole video before adding it to your playlist)

 • Watch the videos with your child and scroll through the comments as well; there may be some great teaching opportunities about empathy and resilience

-• Subscribe to YouTube channels so your child can watch her favourites but remember that YouTube will still offer “recommended videos” unless you turn it off
+• Subscribe to approved YouTube channels so your child can watch their favourites.
+However, YouTube will still offer ‘recommended videos’ based on watch history unless you turn it off

 • If you’re unsure what your child is watching, you can check the watch history